email@example.com / ext: 2729

 Elda Ceribashi works as Budget and Grant Administrator in the School of Public Policy and Urban Affairs and the Dukakis Center for Urban and Regional Policy at Northeastern University.
 She oversees sponsored research administration for the School and the Dukakis Center, general financial operations, and student employment.
 Elda’s main areas of expertise include grants management, pre- and post-award.
 She has more than 15 years of experience in finance, auditing and research administration in both academic and non-profit sectors.
 Elda earned her MBA degree from the University of Tirana and University of Nebraska-Lincoln.
 In addition to English, she is fluent in Albanian and German.

-Louis DaRos has extensive experience in academic administration.
+Louis has been with the School of Public Policy and Urban Affairs since 2012 and has extensive experience in academic administration.
 His areas of specialization include student relations, degree audit and office management.
-Working closely with Graduate Student Services, he serves as an important resource for current, future and former MPA students as well as faculty and staff.
-Originally from New Haven, CT, Louis has a B.M. and M.A. from the Steinhardt School at New York University.
-Prior to coming to Northeastern he served as the Assistant Director of the Woodwind Studies program at NYU.
-In this capacity he served as an academic advisor for undergraduate students as well as a key point of contact for graduate and prospective students.
+Working closely with the Office of Graduate Admissions and Student Services, he serves as an important resource for current, future and former MPA and Urban Informatics students as well as faculty and staff.
+He was a recipient of the 2016 Outstanding Staff Award from the College of Social Sciences and Humanities as well as the 2016 Faculty Staff Award from the School of Public Policy and Urban Affairs.
+Originally from New Haven, CT, Louis holds BM and MA degrees from the Steinhardt School at New York University.
+Prior to joining Northeastern, he served as the Assistant Director of the Woodwind Studies program at NYU.

 email@example.com / ext: 3645